 When is the winter solstice this year?
 What does it mean?
 Is it the shortest or longest day?

-In 2020 the winter solstice will occur on Monday 21 December.
-The 2019 winter solstice was on Sunday 22 December.
+In 2021 the winter solstice will occur on Tuesday 21 December.

 The winter solstice occurs in December, and in the northern hemisphere the date marks the 24-hour period with the fewest daylight hours of the year.
 That is why it is known as the shortest day of the year, or the longest night of the year.